GitEin11/worded_clock/README.md

 ```
 sudo apt install conky
 ```
-2. you can use this script and add it to your startup
+2. you can use this script worded_clock.sh and add it to your startup
 ```
-make run_conky.sh executable and run it. (run_conky.sh and both conky1/2 must be in the same folder)
+make worded_clock.sh executable (worded_clock.sh and both worded_clock1/2 must be in the same folder)
 ```
->Make sure you have installed font DejaVu Sans Mono, or any font that is monospace but do edit that on the configuration of conky1/2 or worded_clock.ini according to your font for window user install rainmeter and use "Worded clock.ini"

-I made the conky script seperately, for some reason if its combined to 1 file, it glitches
+>Make sure you have installed font DejaVu Sans Mono, or any font that is monospace but do edit that on the configuration of worded_clock1/2 or worded_clock.ini according to your font for window user install rainmeter and use "Worded clock.ini" I made the conky script seperately, for some reason if its combined to 1 file, it glitches

 ![48](https://github.com/GitEin11/Word-clock-updated-every-minute-/assets/84138811/2d86f019-e40f-4333-b4db-99e60a5471a4)